-Did your life ever feel like it needed reclassification?
+Does your life sometimes feel like it needs reclassification?

 I can see you raising your eyebrows, but please stick with me.

-Perhaps a few bits and bobs inside yours needed to be sorted like you would sort the books in your living room?
+Perhaps a few bits and bobs inside yours needs to be sorted like you would sort the books in your living room?

 That’s where my life needs reclassification.

 It simply begs for a little more zing, oomph or pizzazz as it hasn’t been an easy time.

 But, on the other side of the spectrum, it hasn’t really been truly depressing.

 It just was…

 Just disappointing, the kind that feels as if the rug was pulled from under your feet five times over.
 And peculiar in a non-facetious kinda way.